from training.npr.org: https://training.npr.org/sources/covid-19-sources/

 Trachette L. Jackson is professor of mathematics at the University of Michigan.
 Her research is in mathematical oncology — developing mathematical approaches that address how tumors progress and how to target them with drugs at the molecular level.
 She and her colleagues have developed several mathematical models of cancer stem cell-driven tumor growth.

 Oncologist and epidemiologist Dr. Otis W. Brawley is a Bloomberg Distinguished Professor at Johns Hopkins University, where he focuses on developing cancer screening strategies and ensuring their effectiveness.
 He also directs community outreach programs for underserved populations throughout Maryland.

 Dr. Valerie Montgomery Rice is the president and dean of the Morehouse School of Medicine.
 Rice is the first woman to lead a freestanding medical school.
 She is a Harvard-trained obstetrician and gynecologist and a specialist in women’s and minority health issues.

 Dr. June McKoy is an associate professor of medicine, medical education and preventive medicine at Northwestern University’s Feinberg School of Medicine.
 She is also a specialist in geriatric medicine at the Northwestern Medical Group.

-Physician Dr. Pedro Jose is the dean of the Roseman University College of Medicine.
-Previously, he was a professor of medicine, founding chair of the Department of Humanities, Health, and Society and associate dean for community engagement at Florida International University.
+Dr. Pedro “Joe” Greer is the founding dean of the Roseman University College of Medicine, a Nevada-based medical school in the planning stages.
+Previously, he was a professor of medicine, founding chair of the Department of Humanities, Health, and Society, and associate dean for community engagement at Florida International University.